 - Kaufman PA, Bloom K, Burris H, Gralow JR, Mayer M, Pegram M, Rugo HS, Swain SM, Yardley DA, Chau M, Lalla D, Yoo B, Brammer MG, Vogel CL.
 Assessing the discordance rate between local and central Her2 testing in women with Her2-negative breast cancer.
 Cancer 6/2014: DOI: 10, 1002/cmcn.
 28710

 - Ambros, T, Zeichner SB, Zaravinos J, Montero AJ, Ahn E, Mani A, Kronish L, Mahtani RL, Vogel CL.
 A retrospective study evaluating a fixed low dose capecitabine mono therapy in women with Her-2 negative metastatic breast cancer.
 Breast Ca Res Treat 146:7-14, 2014

 Charles Vogel, MD is a board certified medical oncologist.
 His clinical and research interests involve all medical aspects of breast cancer treatment including anti-hormonal therapy, chemotherapy and "targeted therapy."
 During his 35 years of breast cancer research, he has participated in clinical trials of virtually every medical breast cancer treatment currently available.
 He was one of the clinical trial pioneers in Trastuzumab (Herceptin) therapy and more recently with Bevacizimab (Avastin) and Lapatanib (Tykerb).
 He was also one of the early pioneers in the development of clinical trials from within community practice.
-Dr. Vogel continues his interest in breast cancer clinical trials both through his involvement with the Breast Site Group of the Sylvester Comprehensive Cancer Center and through similar interactions with community oncologists within the Cancer Research Network.
+Dr. Vogel continues his interest in breast cancer clinical trials both through his involvement with the Breast Site Group of the Sylvester Comprehensive Cancer Center.